-While it has been a physical impossibility to visit every Division or to respond to many invitations to other affairs, yet your Commander-in-Chief has made many visits to Division Encampments and other functions under the auspices of Divisions, Camps and Auxiliaries.
+While it has been a physical impossibility to visit every Division or to respond to many invitations to other affairs, yet your Commander-in-Chief has made many visits to Division Engagement a d other functions under the auspices of Divisions, and Auxiliaries.
 Each host vied with the others in showering courtesies and there is nothing but pleasure in the memory of those visits.
-It is with no unfairness to others, and with no less appreciation, when I speak of the New England visits, which were initial in my itinerary.
+It is with no unfairness to others, and with a last appreciation, when I speak of the New England visits, which were initial in my itinerary.

-The closeness of the meetings both as to time and geographical location in the Encampments of Massachusetts, New Hampshire, Rhode Island and Connecticut and the interesting Maine rally; the congeniality in the company of the Commander-in-Chief of the Grand Army of the Republic and the National Presidents of the Woman's Relief Corps, Ladies of the G. A. R., Daughters of Veterans and of Our Own Auxiliary who were all together in most of these visits; the guidance of our managers, Billy Anderson and Doc.
-Homan, and the universal courtesies by the Auxiliary girls, made the New England trip a wonderful ray of sunshine which seems to have radiated through all the visits which followed.
-The climax on the way "Back home in Indiana" and in neighboring New Jersey, was a glorious sunset from the rays which shone in New England.
+The closeness of the meetings both as to time and geographic! location in Encampments of Massachusetts, New Hampshire Rhode Is and and Connecticut and the interesting Maine Illy the congeniality in the company of the Commander-in-Chief of the Grand Army of the Republic and the National Presidents of the Woman's Relief Corps, Ladies of the G. A. R., Daught of Veterans and of Our Own Auxiliary who were all together in most of these visits; the guidance of our managers Billy Ander on and Doc.
+Homan, and the universal courtesies by the Auxiliary girls, made the New England trip a wonderful ray of sunshine which seems to have radiated through all the alls which followed.
+The climax on the way "Back home in India" and in neighboring New Jersey, was a glorious sunset from the rays which shone in New England.